-- Deus ex Machina are solutions to a problem.
-They are never unexpected developments that make things worse, nor sudden twists that only change the understanding of a story.
+- Dei ex Machina are solutions to a problem.
+They are not unexpected developments that make things worse, nor sudden twists that only change the understanding of a story.

-- Deus ex Machina are sudden or unexpected.
-This means that even if they are featured, referenced or set-up earlier in the story, they do not change the course of nor appear as a natural or a viable solution to the plotline they eventually "solve".
+- Dei ex Machina are sudden or unexpected.
+This means that they should not be featured, referenced or set-up earlier in the story, but even if they were, they do not appear as a natural or a viable solution to the plotline they eventually "solve".

-- Deus ex Machina are used to resolve a situation portrayed as unsolvable or hopeless.
-If the problem could be solved with a bit of common sense or other type of simple intervention, the solution is not a Deus ex Machina no matter how unexpected it may seem.
+- Dei ex Machina are used to resolve a situation portrayed as unsolvable or hopeless.
+If the problem could be fixed with a bit of common sense or has a deceptively simple answer, the solution is not a Deus ex Machina no matter how unexpected it may seem.

 - Comic Books